Skip to content

 One of the secrets to a great chicken curry is unsweetened canned coconut milk.
 It can be expensive at some stores but it’s worth stocking up on if you like this dish and want something healthier than cream or yogurt, with less fat too!

-One way to make your own special recipe for chicken curries is by adding an ingredient that will provide extra flavor without any added sugar.
+One way to make your special recipe for chicken curries is by adding an ingredient that will provide extra flavor without any added sugar.
 Unsweetened canned coconut milk works well because unlike dairy products there are no lactose concerns and it has other health benefits such as being rich in antioxidants.

 Searing Diced Chicken